-Name, qualifications and independence status Experience, special responsibilities and other Directorships Mr Kenneth A Dean BCom (Hons), FCPA, FAICD President and Chairman Independent Non-Executive Director Ken was appointed President and Chairman of the Mission Australia Board in 2016 and has been a Director of Mission Australia since 2015.
+Name, qualifications and independence status Experience, special responsibilities and other Directorships Mr Kenneth A Dean BCom (Hons), FCPA, FAICD President and Chairman Independent Non-Executive Director Ken was appointed President and Chairman of the Mission Australia Board on 23 November 2016 and has been a Director of Mission Australia since 1 June 2015.
 Ken is a Non-Executive Director of Bluescope Steel Limited, Energy Australia Holdings Limited and Virgin Australia Holdings Ltd. He has previously held directorships with Alcoa of Australia Limited, Santos Limited, Woodside Petroleum Limited and Shell Australia Limited, and Chief Financial Officer of Alumina Limited.
 Ken is a Member of the ASIC Director Advisory Panel and has over 40 years' experience in energy and manufacturing industries.
 Based in Melbourne, Ken is Chairman of the Housing Committee and the Investment and Finance Committee and a member of the Nomination, Remuneration and Succession Committee.
 The Hon.
-Dean Brown AO, Dr. Sc. (honor causa), M.Rur.Sc, Grad.Dipl.
-Bus Admin, FAICD Independent Non-Executive Director Appointed as a Director in 2012, Dean is a former Premier of South Australia, with more than 27 years' experience in the South Australian Parliament.
+Dean Brown AO Dr. Sc. (honor causa), M.Rur.Sc, Grad.Dipl.
+Bus Admin, FAICD Independent Non-Executive Director Appointed as a Director on 30 October 2012, Dean is a former Premier of South Australia, with more than 27 years' experience in the South Australian Parliament.
 His ministerial responsibilities included Health, Disability Services, Ageing, Aboriginal Affairs and Multicultural Affairs.
 Dean is Chairman of the Playford Memorial Trust and Skills IQ and was Chairman of Hillgrove Resources Ltd up until May 2017.
-He is also a Director of Scantech Ltd and Foodbank SA.
+He is also a Director of Foodbank SA.
 Based in Adelaide, Dean is the Chairman of the Service Impact Committee.
-Mr Grant A Dempsey, BComm Independent Non-Executive Director Appointed as a Director in 2010, Grant is a Senior Adviser, Finance at ANZ and former Vice Chairman, Global Investment Banking at JP Morgan.
+Mr Grant A Dempsey BComm Independent Non-Executive Director Appointed as a Director on 23 February 2010, Grant is a Senior Adviser, Finance at ANZ, Non-Executive Director of IFM Investors Pty Ltd, and former Head of Global Investment Banking Australia and New Zealand at JP Morgan.
 Based in Melbourne, Grant is Chairman of the Nomination, Remuneration and Succession Committee and a member of the Investment and Finance Committee.
+Mr Ian Hammond BA (Hons), FCPA, FCA, GAICD Independent Non-Executive Director Appointed as a Director on 1 February 2016, Ian is a Non-Executive Director of Perpetual Limited, Citibank Australia and Venues NSW and a board member for several not-for-profit organisations including Chris O'Brien Lifehouse and Quiz Worx.
+Previously, he was a Partner of PricewaterhouseCoopers for 26 years and has held a range of senior management positions, including lead partner for several major financial institutions.
+Based in Sydney, Ian is a member of the Board Audit and Risk Committee, the Housing Committee and the Service Impact Committee.
+Ms Evelyn Horton BEc, MSocSci (Econs), GAICD Independent Non-Executive Director Appointed as a Director on 22 November 2011, Evelyn is an independent Director of the Tasmanian Public Finance Corporation, the Motor Accidents Insurance Board, Centuria Life Limited, Over Fifty Guardian Limited, and a Member of SMART Advisory Council and Diocesan Finance and Advisory Task Force, Anglican Church of Australia.
+Evelyn previously held senior executive roles in government, investment banking and risk management.
+Based in Sydney, Evelyn is a member of the Board Audit and Risk Committee and the Investment and Finance Committee.